-The following is a non exhaustive list of hazardous activities that may be associated with the works for ESB (Customer Solutions).
+The following is a non exhaustive list of hazardous activities that may be associated with the works for 'ESB energy'.
 All hazards should be properly controlled prior to commencement of work.

 3.2.1.
 Work in the Vicinity of Electrical Equipment / Services